KatyT12/random2D-planet/README.md

 Or if you want to have this program as a shell command in the terminal you can run install.sh

-note that this script will move the executable to /usr/bin so it will need to be ran with admin privileges
+note that this script will move the executable to /usr/bin so you will need to run it with super user privileges

 ```
 $ sudo ./install.sh $(name)